-Allison P. Knight, Ph.D., earned her masters and doctoral degrees in clinical and school psychology from the University of Virginia.
+Allison P. Knight, PhD, Assistant Professor of Psychiatry and Behavioral Sciences, earned her master's and doctoral degrees in clinical and school psychology from the University of Virginia.
 She spent 10 years working for the Commonwealth of Virginia, diagnosing and treating learning disorders.
 Dr. Knight has served as EVMS’ Director of Academic Development since 2012, providing services to help all EVMS students be academically successful.
-She is also an Assistant Professor in the EVMS Department of Psychiatry and Behavioral Sciences.

 Teaching effectiveness is aided by an understanding of learning theory.
-This "Bite" will explore the learning cycle as relates to students, and discuss working memory.
-Teaching strategies that align with the learning cycle, and working memory will then we discussed.
+This professional development byte will explore the learning cycle as relates to students and discuss working memory.
+Teaching strategies that align with the learning cycle and working memory is also discussed.

 - Incorporate knowledge of the learning cycle to deliver course material effectively

-- Utilize knowledge of working memory capacity to deliver course material effectively
+- Use knowledge of working memory capacity to deliver course material effectively

 - Develop strategies to help students avoid the "illusion of knowing"